armbian/documentation/docs/User-Guide_Advanced-Configuration.md

 While the underlying operating system offers tools and processes to make customizations, the **preferred method** to change most settings is using the interactive [_armbian-config_](User-Guide_Armbian-Config.md) tool which is shipped with all Armbian images.
 It also provides means to install [preconfigured applications and advanced services](User-Guide_Armbian-Software.md).

-Usually all of the following commands require elevated permissions, and must be run as root or prefixed by the _sudo_ command.
+Usually, all of the following commands require elevated permissions, and must be run as root or prefixed by the _sudo_ command.

 ## Keyboard layout